aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 ﻿---
-title: Create or Load a Document
+title: Create or Load a Document – Aspose.Words for С++
+articleTitle: Create or Load a Document
+linktitle: Create or Load a Document
 type: docs
 aliases: [/cpp/creating-or-loading-a-document/]
 description: "Aspose.Words for C++ enables you to create a blank document or to load it from a file or stream.
 This is useful for almost any task performed using Aspose.Words."